Phantom pain: Diagnosis

 Phantom pain is a clinical diagnosis based on the signs and symptoms an individual describes.
 There are no specific laboratory studies or imaging findings that support its diagnosis.
 However, it is important for a doctor to perform a thorough physical examination to assess for other potential causes of pain.
 Evaluation of the residual limb should be done to inspect for signs of infection, bursa or pressure ulcer formation, or deep tissue injury.
 If an individual has a prosthesis, evaluation of fit and alignment should also be performed.
 A thorough neurological and musculoskeletal examination should be conducted, including assessment of strength, range of motion, and reflexes, to rule out any other central or peripheral causes for the pain.

 Management

 Various methods have been used to treat phantom limb pain.
 There are currently no specific management guidelines or stepwise approaches to therapy.
 Instead, treatment involves a multimodal approach with a variety of available interventions.
 Doctors may prescribe medications, and some antidepressants or antiepileptics have been shown to have a beneficial effect on reducing phantom limb pain.
 Physical methods such as light massage, electrical stimulation, and hot and cold therapy have been used with variable results.

 There are many different treatment options for phantom limb pain that are actively being researched.
 Most treatments do not take into account the mechanisms underlying phantom pains, and are therefore difficult to investigate.
 However, there are a few treatment options that have been shown to alleviate pain in some patients, but these treatment options usually have a success rate of less than 30%.
-It is important to note that this rate of success does not exceed the placebo effect.
+This rate of success does not exceed the placebo effect.